marksidoro/hbrs-mpl/README.md

 sudo make install
 ```

-For more examples how to build and test code see [`.travis.yml`](https://github.com/JM1/hbrs-mpl/blob/master/.travis.yml).
+For more examples on how to build and test this code see [`.travis.yml`](https://github.com/JM1/hbrs-mpl/blob/master/.travis.yml).